techgrounds/techgrounds-laminated-denim/05_Azure_2/05_completed_assignments/AZ-11_loadBalancer.md

 A back-end pool is a collection of servers with an associated load balancer.

 ##### TLS/SSL termination
 This allows one to terminate TLS and SSL connections at the application gateway instead of in the back-end, saving on CPU utilisation.
+Also known as SSL offloading.

 #### Azure Front Door
 Front Door is an application delivery network that can provide global load balancing.
 It is capable of OSI Layer 7 functionality much like an application gateway, but can also distribute loads over a variety of Azure regions.